Hooks

 'content-translator.translate:before' => function ($text, $targetLanguage, $sourceLanguage, $type) {

-// Skip translation for texts containing certain markers
+// Skip translation for marked text

 if (str_contains($text, '[no-translate]')) {